 Early History of the Helewell family

-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Helewell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Helewell research.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Helewell History in all our PDF Extended History products and printed products wherever possible.

 Helewell Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Helewell has been recorded under many different variations, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Helewell family (pre 1700)

 Notables of the family at this time include Oibert Halliwell of Halliwell; and Edward Halliwell, English fellow of King's College, Cambridge from 1535 to 1548 who wrote the lost tragedy, Dido, which was performed before Queen Elizabeth I during her royal visit to the university on 7 August 1564.
-John Holwell...

-Another 51 words (4 lines of text) are included under the topic Early Helewell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Helewell Notables in all our PDF Extended History products and printed products wherever possible.